iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="settriggering"></a>
 # **SetTriggering**
-> SetTriggeringResponseMessage SetTriggering (SetTriggeringRequestMessage? setTriggeringRequestMessage = null)
+> SetTriggeringResponse SetTriggering (SetTriggeringRequest? setTriggeringRequest = null)